Winker homers again and drives in 3, Mariners blank A's 9-0 – KION546

 J.P.
 Crawford doubled twice and drove in two runs.
 Julio Rodríguez added two hits and scored twice for Seattle, which had dropped seven of nine before starting its road trip with a pair of victories against the worst team in the majors.

+“A number of guys stepping up but none bigger than what we’ve seen out of Jesse Winker the last couple nights,” Mariners manager Scott Servais said.
+“He’s under control at the plate.
+He’s just trying to barrel balls up, he’s not overswinging, and the ball’s jumping off his bat.”

 The A’s fell to 23-47 and used a position player on the mound.
-Oakland infielder Sheldon Neuse worked a 1-2-3 ninth in his first career pitching appearance.
+Oakland infielder Sheldon Neuse worked a 1-2-3 ninth on 11 pitches in his first career pitching appearance.

 George Kirby (2-2) allowed five hits and had six strikeouts in six scoreless innings to continue a string of strong outings by Mariners starters while ending his own three-game skid.
 Seattle’s rotation has allowed two earned runs or fewer in 11 consecutive games, the team’s longest stretch since a franchise-record 12-game streak in 2014.